Isha Upanishad: Difference between recensions

 The Isha Upanishad manuscript differs in the two shakhas of the Shukla Yajurveda.
 These are called the Kanva (VSK) and Madhyandina (VSM) recensions.
 The order of verses 1–8 is the same in both, however, Kanva verses 9–14 correspond to Madhyandina verses 12, 13, 14, 9, 10, 11.
-Madhyandina verse 17 is a variation of Kanva 15, Kanva verse 16 is missing in Madhyandina, and Kanva verses 17–18 correspond to Madhyandina 15–16.
+Madhyandina verse 17 is a variation of Kanva 15, Verse 16 of the Kanva recension is absent in the Madhyandina, while verses 17 - 18 of the Kanva correspond to verses 15-16 of the Madhyandina.

 In both recensions, the Isha Upanishad is the 40th chapter of Shukla Yajur Veda.
 Versions with 18 verses refer to Kanva, while those with 17 verses are referring to the Madhyandina.